Arizona State Sun Devils Logo PNG

 Font and Colors

-The main logo of the Arizona State Sun Devils does not have any inscriptions.
-But the team has its font of individual design.
-The designers made the serifs on the letters look like small sharp horns and are associated with the sportsmen’s mascot, the cartoon devil Sparky.
+The main logo of the Arizona State Sun Devils has no inscriptions.
+But the team has its own font of individual design.
+The designers made the serifs on the letters look like small, sharp horns and associated them with the sportsmen’s mascot, the cartoon devil Sparky.

 The logo uses the university’s official colors of maroon and gold.
 This palette was adopted as early as 1898 when the teams became known as the Normals.
 Selected shades are ASU Gold (#FFC627) and ASU Maroon (#8C1D40).